nickjj/orats/README.md

     - Configure scheduled jobs and tasks using `whenever`
     - Pagination and a route concern mapped to `/page` using `kaminari`
     - Keep a sitemap up to date using `sitemap_generator`
+    - Add a `pages` controller with `home` action that has points of interest
 - **Rake tasks**:
     - Daily backups using `backup` and `whenever`
     - Generate favicons for many devices based off a single source png